We are still very much frugal works in progress, but here are some easy things we’ve done! If we can do it, you can do it too!

 22. Use dish towels and rags rather than paper towels.
 This one we still struggle with, but are getting in better habits.

 23. Air dry all year long!
 I find our clothes last longer and this one definitely saves on the electricity bill.
-With the pellet stove running in the winter, the air in the house is dry, so things dry quickly too!
+With the pellet stove running in the winter, our air in the house is dry, so things dry quickly too!

 24. Simplify beauty routine.
 I use less makeup, do my own nails (rarely), eyebrows, etc. Saves me time (hello extra sleep) and saves money.
 Again, not looking like a mess, but also not spending excess on fancy foundation and blush every few months.